NDevTK/writeups/_posts/2025-06-06-android-leak.md

 There's multiple ways to cause app launches from the lockscreen:

-- Deeplinks/BROWSABLE intents (when you hold down selected text and press open)
+- [Deeplinks/BROWSABLE intents](https://ndevtk.github.io/writeups/2024/08/01/awas/) (when you hold down selected text and press open)
 - Gemini app will bypass PIN prompt when controlled via an external USB keyboard (USB to USB C adapter)
-- GBoard settings icon
+- Gboard settings icon

 They appear to not be willing to confirm if the fix covers all ways to launch apps from the lockscreen or just deeplinks are being patched as it would be a cross-report data leak.